This Traditional Irish Soda Bread recipe only requires 4 ingredients! It doesn’t use yeast, so it’s simple to make!

-I want to give you just a few interesting facts about Irish Soda Bread.
-Don’t worry I won’t bore you it’s only a few!
+I want to give you just a few interesting facts about Irish Soda Bread with buttermilk.
+Don’t worry I won’t bore you — it’s only a few!

 - The cross that is slashed into the dough before baking was made to ward off devils and protect the house.
 It also helps the center of the bread bake all the way through, so it’s very important not to skip that step!